OBOAcademy/obook/docs/tutorial/robot_tutorial_2.md

 ### Version IRIs

 When we release our ontologies, we want to make sure to include a version IRI.
-Like the onology IRI, this should always resolve to the version of the ontology at the time of the release.
+Like the ontology IRI, this should always resolve to the version of the ontology at the time of the release.
 For clarity, we usually use dates in our version IRIs in the OBO Foundry.
 That way, you know when you navigate to a specific version IRI, that's what the ontology looked like on that date.
 (Note: edit files don't usually have version IRIs as they are always changing, and we don't expect to be able to point to a stable version)

 While you can add a version IRI in Protégé, if you're trying to create an automated release workflow, this is a manual step you don't want to have to include.
 Keeping it in your release workflow also makes sure that the verion IRIs are consistent (we'll see how to do this with `make` later).
 For now, let's add a version IRI to `animals.owl` (feel free to replace the `2021-05-20` with today's date):